[overview]

 ========

-**Residual Damage**: Mega Charizard X has limited options to protect itself from entry hazards, toxic damage, sand, or foes carrying Rocky Helmet, leaving it vulnerable to quickly rack up residual damage especially if it is attacking with Flare Blitz.
-Roost can mitigate some of this chip damage, but comes at the steep cost of momentum and ability to generate offensive pressure.
+**Residual Damage**: Mega Charizard X has limited options to protect itself from entry hazards, Toxic damage, sand, and foes carrying Rocky Helmet, leaving it vulnerable to quickly racking up residual damage, especially if it is attacking with Flare Blitz.
+Roost can mitigate some of this chip damage, but comes it at the steep cost of momentum and the ability to generate offensive pressure.

-**Other Physical Walls**: Physical walls and Intimidate users can usually switch into Mega Charizard X once and annoy it with status or their super-effective moves, with the likes of Landorus-Therian, Hippowdon, and Rhyperior being able to do this.
+**Other Physical Walls**: Physical walls such as Hippowdon and Rhyperior as well as Intimidate users like Landorus-T can usually switch into Mega Charizard X once and annoy it with status or their super effective moves.

 [credits]